 Disparities in Education and Health

-We work to ensure that systems, and the people within them, are accountable for inequities that impact the most vulnerable.
-We recognize and build upon the strengths of individuals, families and communities to advance equitable outcomes in education and health across the lifespan.
-We develop, test and implement programs and interventions that contest these inequities.
+Through research and academic pursuits, we work to ensure that systems, and the people within them, are accountable for disparities that impact the most vulnerable.
+We recognize and build upon the strengths of individuals, families and communities to advance equitable opportunities in education and health across the lifespan.
+We develop, test and implement programs and interventions that contest these health and education disparities.

 Attending to Place and CONTEXT